 - Meat and Cheese – Just across the street from White House Tavern, this chic little eatery has a great charcuterie board as their name says!
 Get their biscuit board and their Asian noodle salad!

-- Grateful Deli – A solid spot for some classic cold cuts sandwiches.
-Perfect for grabbing before a hike and they keep well!
-We always drive up to hike Weller lake and eat our sandwiches along the river or up at the lake!
+- Grateful Deli – A solid spot for some classic cold-cut sandwiches.
+I love the Galen, Perfect for grabbing before a hike and they keep well!
+We always drive up to hike Weller Lake and eat our sandwiches along the river or up at the lake!

 - Heather’s – In Basalt, about 15 miles down valley from Aspen.
+A family favorite!
 We usually bike here down the Rio Grande Trail and have lunch here.
-Great kale salad and known for their savory pies: get the chicken pot pie and the pulled pork tamale pie!
+Great Asian chicken salad and mushroom soup and known for its savory pies: get the chicken pot pie and the pulled pork tamale pie!

 Dinner: